 Prompt diagnosis and treatment is the key to preventing the advancement of melanoma.
 When removed in its early stages, melanoma has a higher cure rate.
 Unfortunately, once it spreads to other parts of the body, melanoma is difficult to treat and becomes a serious, potentially fatal disease.
 Treatment options depend on the size and stage of cancer.

-Dr. Goldenberg, a top dermatologist and dermatopathologist in NYC, recognizes the signs and stages of melanoma, and understands the clinical and emotional implications of melanoma diagnosis.
-If you notice a suspicious lesion, or have not had an annual dermatology screening, contact Dr. Goldenberg for a consultation as soon as possible.
+Our board certified dermatologists and top dermatopathologist recognize the signs and stages of melanoma, and understands the clinical and emotional implications of melanoma diagnosis.
+If you notice a suspicious lesion, or have not had an annual dermatology screening, contact our doctors in NYC for a consultation as soon as possible.